vigetlabs/sxsw/project-1/readme.md

 - **digitalRead:** takes a digital (binary) reading from the specified pin.
 This will return `HIGH` or `LOW`.

-- **Particle.publish:** Publishes an event to the internet within the Particle ecosystem.
+- **Particle.publish():** Publishes an event to the internet within the Particle ecosystem.
 This is what we'll use with IFTTT to make the magic happen.

 - **delay:** pause the program for the specified number of milliseconds, useful here so the button press is only registered once instead of as many times as the program loop cycles through while the button is pressed.